 Once you’ve got a single credit card or small loan completely paid off, you’ll feel motivated to keep moving onto the next credit card balance.
 This approach also reduces the number of monthly payments you need to keep track of.

-It won’t save you extra money in interest payments along the way, but it is convenient, especially if you have a hard time remembering to pay your bills each month.
+It won’t save you extra money in interest payments along the way.
+However, it’s convenient, especially if you have a hard time remembering to pay your bills each month.
 Plus, you’ll create a snowball effect allowing you to put more and more money towards larger debts as you pay down the smaller ones.

 This is a great option if you want to psychologically set yourself up for success as you continue to pay off multiple debts.
 You’ll quickly prove to yourself that you are indeed capable of becoming debt-free.
 From there, you’ll want to keep up the momentum because you’ve already seen that it’s possible.